 Project coordinators and educational organisations should expand and advance training, coaching and mentoring opportunities for volunteers that are tailored to their needs and target groups, and plan "train the trainer" multiplier workshops from the beginning of project development to pass on expertise from experienced volunteers and coordinators as well as from established Citizen Science projects.
-Collaboration with established stake-holders such as socio-cultural centres, WiLAs and BBE/volunteer agencies is recommended to achieve this.
+Collaboration with established stakeholders such as socio-cultural centres, WiLAs and BBE/volunteer agencies is recommended to achieve this.
 A platform with training materials (e.g. standardised courses to acquire knowledge of species) and workshops for coordinators and researchers could be created.
-Funding applications should already include resources for personal exchange between Citizen Science project.
+Funding applications should already include resources for personal exchange between Citizen Science experts and newcomers, or for one-to-one mentoring or shadowing in another Citizen Science project.